danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 ##### Finalizers
 > Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.

+> You can use finalizers to control garbage collection of resources by alerting controllers to perform specific cleanup tasks before deleting the target resource.

+### Cluster Architecture